 $494,879,471

-Loosely based on Cressida Cowell's book of the same name, this computer-animated action fantasy film is set in a mythical Viking world.
+Inspired by Cressida Cowell's beloved book, this computer-animated action fantasy is set in a mythical Viking world teeming with adventure and intrigue.

-Touted to be one of the best dragon movies of all time, How to Train Your Dragon was adored for its captivating animation and dramatic depth.
+Lauded as one of the finest dragon movies ever made, How to Train Your Dragon won audiences over with its stunning animation and emotional storytelling.

 AnimationAdventureComedy